SEAL-IIT-KGP/TWINSSE/dnf/README.md

 make clean
 ```

-The following command deletes the generated databases too (`eidxdb.csv` and `bloom_filter.dat`, Redis data and generated results files are not removed).
+The following command deletes the generated databases too (`eidxdb.csv`, `bloom_filter.dat` and Redis database).
+The generated result files are not removed).

 ```bash
 make clean_all